Count Us In! Working Together to Show That Every School Day Matters

-Chronic absence has historically been an alarming, largely overlooked problem that is preventing too many children from having an opportunity to learn and succeed.
-New national data collected for the 2015-16 school year finds that 8 million students are chronically absent.
-National data collected for the 2013-14 school year found one out of seven students were chronically absent.
+Now we can all see how many students are missing out on the opportunity to learn.
+The most recent national data collected for the 2015-16 school year finds that 8 million students (1 out of 7) are chronically absent.
+Chronic absence is typically defined as missing 10 percent of the school year – or just two days a month – for any reason.
 This is not just a problem in middle and high school: It starts in kindergarten and preschool.
-It is a problem in districts of every size, urban, suburban and rural.
+It is a problem in districts of every size, whether they are urban, suburban or rural.

 While chronic absence is widespread, it is also highly concentrated.
-Our report, Preventing Missed Opportunity, found that nine out of 10 U.S. school districts experience some level of chronic absenteeism, but half of the nation’s chronically absent students are concentrated in just 4 percent of its districts.
-Our subsequent report, Portraits of Change discovered that in almost 20,000 public schools – or 22 percent of the total – chronic absence affects 20 percent or more of their students.
+Our 2016 report, Preventing Missed Opportunity, found that nine out of 10 U.S. school districts experience some level of chronic absenteeism.
+We also found that half of the nation’s chronically absent students are concentrated in just 4 percent of its districts.
+Our 2018 report, Data Matters, discovered that just over half (nearly 52 percent) of all chronically absent students are concentrated in schools experiencing high or extreme levels of chronic absenteeism among their students.

-The good news is chronic absence is a problem we can fix when schools and communities work with students and families, starting in the early grades, to identify barriers to getting to school, help students overcome these barriers, and cultivate a culture of attendance that encourages showing up every day even when it isn’t easy.
+The good news is chronic absence is a problem we can fix when schools and communities collaborate with students and families, starting in the early grades, to identify and overcome barriers to getting to school.
+Together we can nurture a culture of engagement and attendance that encourages showing up every day even when it isn’t easy.
 This starts by helping everyone in the community recognize they have a stake and a role.
-It requires careful attention to data and strategic, locally tailored interventions to address attendance challenges as soon as chronic absence emerges a problem.
+It requires careful attention to data and strategic, locally tailored interventions to address attendance challenges as soon as chronic absence emerges as a problem.

-This PBS NewsHour video segment, “Empty Chairs” illustrates what is possible.
-It showcases how the Cleveland Metropolitan School District is making a difference through its positive, problem-solving approach that engages families and students and leverages the power of engaging the entire community.
+This PBS NewsHour video, “Empty Chairs ” illustrates what is possible.
+It showcases how the Cleveland Metropolitan School District is making a difference through its positive, problem-solving approach that engages families and students and draws upon the assets of the entire community.

-We’re using this sixth annual Attendance Awareness Month to encourage everyone to remember that community-wide engagement matters for attendance.
-Under this year’s theme, Team Up for Attendance! we are emphasizing the role everyone, from educators to health professionals, to local agency and business partners can play in creating a welcoming and engaging school environment that motivates students and families to come to school every day.
+We’re using this seventh annual Attendance Awareness Campaign to encourage everyone to remember that students are more likely to attend school if they feel emotionally and physically safe, connected and supported, and believe they can learn and achieve.
+Read our Key Messages to learn more.
+Under this year’s theme, We Belong in School! we are emphasizing the role everyone, from educators to health professionals, to local agency and business partners can play in creating welcoming and engaging schools that encourage daily attendance.
+They should also connect students and families to needed resources to overcome barriers to getting to school.
 It’s essential to use data to determine who, when and where students are most likely to miss too much school.
-Why students are absent is also important: What challenges or misconceptions are keeping students from getting to class?
+This information can then be used to activate supports to prevent students from missing so much school they fall academically behind.

-Since 2013, Attendance Awareness Month has engaged hundreds of schools and communities.
-Over 70 national organizations are now working together to ensure everyone can participate: from a single school to a citywide coalition to a national organization.
+Since 2013, Attendance Awareness Campaign has engaged thousands of schools and communities.
+Over 75 national and state organizations are now working together to ensure everyone can participate, from a single school to a citywide coalition to a national or state organization.
 Sign up here to receive regular updates and tips for improving attendance.
-Browse the links below and click on what interests you:
+Browse the links below and click on what interests you.